miztiik/security-automation-respond-to-failed-ssh-access/README.md

 1. ## Additional Comments

     As mentioned earlier, this is a reactive solution.
-This automation should not be the primary means of defence against weak policies.
+This automation should not be the primary means of defence against weak security controls.
 You should consider,

-    - Who has permissions to change bucket permissions?
-Setup proper Bucket/IAM Policies
+    - Who has permissions to change SSH Keys.
     - Are those permissions restricted only the resources they own? - Refer [Attribute Based Access Control - ABAC](https://github.com/miztiik/attribute-based-access-control-ec2)
     - Are you auditing those privileges automatically?
     - If all else fails, do you have mechanisms that will automatically respond to events?